 How Does the ROBS Solution Work?

 We went into detail on how rollovers as business startups work when we explored the benefits of the ROBS solution.
-To finance your business with your retirement funds, you need to do this through the ROBS.
+You may remember this retirement solution as the Business Acquisition Solution (BACSS) at IRA Financial.
+In order to finance your business with your retirement funds, you need to do this through the ROBS.
 The reason is, it takes advantage of an exception in the tax code, known as ‘qualifying employer securities’.

 Therefore, this differs from a traditional IRA.
 As you may know, with an IRA you are unable to withdraw funds from your retirement account (until you reach age of retirement), without paying or incurring fees.
 However with this avenue, the ‘qualifying employer securities’ exemption allows you to do so.
 But let’s assume you were to use a self-directed IRA.
 As a disqualified person, you will trigger the prohibited transaction rules.

 In five simple steps, here’s how you can open a ROBS: